Local duality in algebra and topology: Local duality for comodules

 For $I$ a finitely generated regular invariant ideal of $A$, we then study the duality context $(\Stable_\Psi,A/I)$.
 Our abstract local duality theory provides us with torsion, local, and completion functors and categories.

 We then move on to identifying the torsion functor explicitly.
 Under some mild conditions on the ring $A$ and the ideal $I$ we see that it takes a form analogous to that considered in the module case, namely $\Gamma_I(M) \simeq \colim_k \iHom_\Psi(A/I^k,M)$.
 This gives an identification of the completion functor as $\Lambda_I(M) \simeq \psilim( A/I^k \otimes_A M)$.
-However, as we shall see in the next section, comodule limits, even in the abelian case, are less well behaved than comodule colimits.
+However, (derived) comodule limits are usually more difficult to compute than comodule colimits.

 We finish this section by using Naumann's theorem on the relationship between flat Hopf algebroids and certain algebraic stacks, to transport our results on local duality for comodules to those for a suitable stable category of quasi-coherent sheaves on such stacks.